Aikido Summer Camp for Kids

 Click here to learn about adult classes at Aikido of Santa Cruz.

-At the end of camp on Friday there is a short presentation ceremony in which each student receives a certificate similar to the one below.
+At the end of camp on Thursday there is a short presentation ceremony in which each student receives a certificate similar to the one below.